 Let’s be honest.
 Children often base their choices on colors.
-So one way to keep their interest going is by giving them something that they won’t get bored looking at.
+So one way to keep their interest going is by giving them something they can be proud of.

 This model comes in a variety of shades.
-Our example is the bright blue that screams for attention with its rockstar appearance.
-Secretly, my favorite is the purple model, but the more conservative colors of black, white or classic walnut are available.
+Our example is the blue burst color that screams for attention with its rockstar appearance.
+Secretly, my favorite is the purple model, but you can also purchase the more conservative colors of black, white, or classic walnut.

 It has all the qualities of its full-size bigger brother, so you know you’re buying a real guitar, not just a toy.
-This is another one that bigger kids and smaller adults could enjoy, too!
+This is another one that bigger kids and smaller adults can enjoy too.

 - Slim neck for small hands.